Bookkeeping tips for freelance photographers

 Tip #4: Use your financial information to your advantage

-Finally, make time to sit at least once a month to go over all your expenses and income.
+Finally, make time to sit down at least once a month to go over all your expenses and income.
 That information will prove essential when planning for the future, whether you’re deciding when you’ll have the funds to invest in new gear or making changes to things that aren’t working (like an expense that isn’t worth it).

 Bookkeeping isn’t just for tax season, although it certainly helps when the time comes for that.
 For photographers, regular, consistent bookkeeping is the key to understanding your business from the inside out.
 For that reason, it’s something you should always be involved in, at least in some capacity, whether you’re tackling it on your own or working closely with a professional who can educate you on best practices, share entrepreneur tips, and steer you in the right direction.